 What is equity, and how is it used?
 A comprehensive guide

-Equity is an important concept in finance and business, representing the value of ownership in an asset or company.
+Equity is an essential concept in finance and business, representing the value of ownership in an asset or company.
 It signifies the residual interest in a company’s assets after deducting liabilities, making it a key indicator of financial health.
 This comprehensive guide not only explores various types of equity, including book value and market value but also delves into their practical applications in business and personal finance, keeping you engaged with its real-world uses.

 What is equity?